FindEstater

 Frequently asked questions

-What are the basic characteristics of the real estate market in New Zealand?
+What are the basics of the New Zealand real estate market?

 Can foreigners buy property in New Zealand?

-Buyers in New Zealand should consider various costs, including stamp duty, legal fees, and potential property taxes.
-It is essential to factor these into the overall budget when planning a property purchase.
+Buyers in New Zealand should be prepared for various costs, including stamp duty, legal fees, and potentially ongoing property taxes.
+Understanding these financial obligations is crucial for budgeting and overall investment planning.

-What should buyers inspect before purchasing a property?
+What should buyers inspect when viewing a property?

-Buyers should conduct thorough inspections focusing on the property's structural condition, compliance with building codes, and any potential maintenance issues.
-Engaging a qualified inspector can help identify hidden problems that may affect the investment.
+Buyers should conduct thorough inspections focusing on structural conditions, plumbing, electrical systems, and any signs of dampness or pest infestation.
+Engaging a professional inspector can help identify potential issues that may not be immediately visible.

 Get matched with the right listings